How to build Joplin for Linux ARM64

-I have an ARM64-based Chromebook.
+I had an ARM64-based Chromebook.
 I use Joplin.
-While I could install the Android app, I wanted the full desktop experience.
+While I could have installed the Android app, I wanted the full desktop experience.
 Pre-compiled binaries are not available for ARM64, but building one is easy enough, once you have the correct tools installed.

 If you have already installed this on your system using the